 These gas-fuelled devices can use gases like propane, hydrocarbon gas, or others for the application of flame or heat.

-Although most people use their propane torches for soldering work, there are several other applications (like removing paint) where they can be useful.
+Although most people use their propane torches for soldering work, there are several other applications (like removing paint) where that can be useful.

 So, before you put the propane torch away in storage, consider the other uses that this device offers.

 1- Create a Trellis

 By using the same technique to solder pipes, you can produce attractive structures such as a trellis.

 All you need is the following.